A number of snow sports have developed out of or alongside conventional skiing. They take place on club and commercial ski fields and elsewhere.

 Snowboarding began in New Zealand in the early 1980s, and appeals mainly to young people.
 A board, halfway between a skateboard and a surfboard in size, is used instead of skis.
 The rider’s boots are attached one ahead of the other, and the stance is side-on rather than forward-facing.

-The skiing industry was slow to adapt to the new sport, but most commercial ski fields have now allocated areas for it.
+The skiing industry was slow to adapt to the new sport, but most commercial ski fields have now allocated areas for it, and for freeskiers, who use shorter, wider skis to perform tricks and jumps.
 Club fields cater more to ‘freeriders’, who enjoy the challenge of unmodified terrain.
 Freeriders often walk to adjacent snow fields to find fresh slopes.

 Off-piste areas are skiable slopes that lie outside the boundaries of a ski area, but can be accessed using that area’s road or lifts.
 Some ski areas will sell a single-ride ticket on their lifts.
 An off-piste skier might travel to the top of the ski area, and then embark on a trip, perhaps along the adjacent range.
 Alternatively the off-piste area may be treated as an extension of the ski area.
 Off-piste skiing has become very popular at some club fields.